emehrkay/gizmo/README.md

 python setup.py test
 ~~~

 This will run all of the tests defined in the test package.
-However, you do need to update some settings in your local Gremlin server instance.
+However, you do need to update some settings in your local Gremlin server instance in order to run the integration tests.

-* Add a new file to the `conf/` directory of your gremlin server outlining the settings for the testing graph
+* Add a new file 'tinkergraph-gizmo-testing.properties' to the `conf/` directory of your gremlin server outlining the settings for the testing graph

 ~~~
 gremlin.graph=org.apache.tinkerpop.gremlin.tinkergraph.structure.TinkerGraph